okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-authz-server/main/index.md

 - [Create OIDC app integrations using AIW](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard-oidc)
 - [Assign applications to users](https://help.okta.com/okta_help.htm?id=ext-assign-apps)

-You need the following values from your Okta OpenID Connect app, both of which can be found on your app's **General** tab:
+You need the following values from your OIDC app, both of which can be found on your app's **General** tab:

 - Client ID
 - A valid Redirect URI

-After you have an OpenID Connect app set up, and a user assigned to it, you can try the authentication flow.
+After you have an OIDC app set up, and a user assigned to it, you can try the authentication flow.

 First, you need the authorization server's authorization endpoint, which you can retrieve using the server's Metadata URI: `https://{yourOktaDomain}/oauth2/{authorizationServerId}/.well-known/openid-configuration`.